Straits Times Index: Revamp

 The creation of the FTSE ST Index Series was intended to facilitate the creation of financial products such as institutional and retail funds, exchange-traded funds (ETFs), derivatives contracts and other index-linked products.
 There are currently two ETFs listed on the SGX that track the STI: the SPDR Straits Times Index ETF (formerly known as the streetTRACKS Straits Times Index Fund) (managed by State Street Global Advisors) and the Amova STI ETF (formerly known as Nikko AM Singapore STI ETF) (managed by Amova Asset Management).

+On 12 February 2026, the ST Index surpassed the 5,000 mark, hitting a historic milestone.
+The benchmark index soared as high as 5,004.02 at 9.15 am, up by 0.4 per cent or 19.44 points, driven by gains made by its constituents, including the three Singapore banks, which account for about half of the STI by index weight.
+The STI ended the day at 5,016.76, after gaining 0.7 per cent or 32.18 points.